calexdiaz143/cs-175-amazon-project-clone/main/README.txt

-parser.py - includes functions for transforming reviews' textual data into bag-of-words representation (via count vectorizer) so classifiers can process them trainer.py - includes functions for constructing classifiers tester.py - includes functions for returning classifier predictions and evaluation data (error rates, etc) project.ipynb - the Python notebook which demonstrates this project __init__.py - a file that allows this directory to be used as a Python module (for the website demo) db/ - a directory containing the original Amazon review data from Julian McAuley of UCSD (contents not submitted due to large file size) static/ - a directory containing saved classifiers, vectorizers, and data
+parser.py - includes functions for transforming reviews' textual data into bag-of-words representation (via count vectorizer) so classifiers can process them trainer.py - includes functions for constructing classifiers tester.py - includes functions for returning classifier predictions and evaluation data (error rates, etc) __init__.py - a file that allows this directory to be used as a Python module (for the website demo) db/ - a directory containing the original Amazon review data from Julian McAuley of UCSD (contents not submitted due to large file size) static/ - a directory containing saved classifiers, vectorizers, and data